AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 Renderer::unbindScene();  // Optional.
 ```

 Now we have a white circle, with radius 1, that is centered around (1,1).
 To see a list of functions that can be used, take a look at the [Primitives header file](https://github.com/AlexEnerdyne/Lumen/blob/Main/ElecDev_Graphics_Application/Source/Graphics/OpenGL/Entities/Primitive.h).  `Primitives` are described as a basic rendering shape, for example circles, polygons, text etc.  `Entities` are seen as a collection of primitives, and these have to be created by the end user.
-For example, in the current `Design2DEngine` we have a `Component2D` class that stores pointers to all of the `Primitives` that make up the current component.
+For example, in the current `Design2DEngine` we have a `Component2D` class that stores pointers to all of the `Primitives` that make up the component.
 The `Primitives` are added to the `Scene` in the constructor.
 This allows you to only have to interact with a `Component2D` and not a bunch of `Primitives`.

 ## Creating An Engine